inversify/InversifyJS/README.md

 ```

-> **Note**: It is recommended to use Symbols but InversifyJS also support the usage of Classes and string literals (please refer to the features section to learn more).
+> **Note**: It is recommended to use Symbols but InversifyJS also supports the usage of Classes and string literals (please refer to the features section to learn more).

 ### Step 2: Declare dependencies using the `@injectable` & `@inject` decorators
 Let's continue by declaring some classes (concretions).
 The classes are implementations of the interfaces that we just declared.
 All the classes must be annotated with the `@injectable` decorator.

 When a class has a dependency on an interface we also need to use the `@inject` decorator to define an identifier for the interface that will be available at runtime.
 In this case we will use the Symbols `Symbol.for("Weapon")` and `Symbol.for("ThrowableWeapon")` as runtime identifiers.

 ```ts
 // file entities.ts